influxdata/telegraf/docs/TOML.md

 ## Multiple TOML Files

-TOML technically does not support multiple files, this is done as a convince for users.
+TOML technically does not support multiple files, this is done as a convenience for users.

 Users should be aware that when Telegraf reads a user's config, if multiple